strategicdata/pmhc-mds-spec/doc/faqs/concepts-processes/outcome-measures.rst

 K5 for Aboriginal and Torres Strait Islander population
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The definitions document details the K10+, K5 and SDQ as the possible measures but the PMHC MDB overview document only mentions the K10+ for adults and the SDQ for children and young people.
+The definitions document details the K10+, K5 and SDQ as the possible measures but the PMHC MDS overview document only mentions the K10+ for adults and the SDQ for children and young people.
 Is the K5 recommended for an Aboriginal and Torres Strait Islander population?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The K5 is included as an alternative to the K10 for use with Aboriginal and